 As a practical matter, it's not wise to assume that you don't need an expert because your case is "obvious."
 Sometimes the doctor's incompetence is obvious, but not whether the incompetence caused the injury.
 Other times, the defendant will convincingly argue that the doctor did not have exclusive control over the situation.
 It pays to have a medical expert waiting in the wings in case the court finds that the res ipsa loquitur rule doesn't apply to your case.

 Because medical malpractice law is highly regulated by a complex body of rules that vary considerably from state to state, it is often essential to get advice or representation from a lawyer.

 For help on choosing a good medical malpractice attorney, read Nolo's article Finding a Personal Injury Lawyer.
-Or, go to Nolo's Lawyer Directory for a list of personal injury attorneys in your geographical area (click "Types of Cases" and "Work History" to learn about a particular lawyer's experience, if any, with medical malpractice claims).
+Or, use our tool below to find personal injury attorneys in your geographical area.